Chris J. Preimesberger

 I have written news and analysis on information technology since 1995, when I reported on the first Java applet contest in a Sun Microsystems news quarterly called "Sun's Hottest."

 Before I began researching/writing about IT, I was an editor/columnist with the Peninsula Times Tribune (Palo Alto, Calif.), Editor-in-Chief of the Cupertino Courier, and a sportswriter with the Los Angeles Daily News.
 I was Asst.
 Sports Information Director at Stanford University from 1979-82.
 I also have been a sports correspondent for The Associated Press since 1983 and have won a number of local and national awards for my work.
-The most recent was a 2011 Folio Award for national magazine writing (profile of Salesforce.com's Marc Benioff).
+In February 2017, I was named among the 250 most influential business journalists in the world by Richtopia, a research firm that used analytics to compile the ranking.
+Another was a 2011 Folio Award for national magazine writing (profile of Salesforce.com's Marc Benioff).

 My gift, as I see it, is taking complicated topics such as IT and making them understandable for a business-oriented audience.